This is a very humbling experience when I first understands it. I want to record it in my blog as self notes.

 VSC (Visual Studio Code), only shows error log of the creation of devcontainer.
 From there, I can see the last command it tries to execute and what the exit value is.
 The exit value doesn’t help.
 So what I did is to restart the devcontainer manually, and run the command directly.

-From there I can see that vscode uses it’s own node binary installed in some location (IIRC) in
+From there I can see that vscode uses it’s own node binary installed in some location

 When I execute the command, it exits with an stderr saying “No such file found”.